 FeeLimit Parameter Setting

-FeeLimit is a parameter of the smart contract transaction, which is used to set the upper limit of the energy cost that the caller is willing to undertake for the deployment or invocation of the smart contract, in sun (1TRX = 1e6 sun).
+FeeLimit is a parameter of smart contract transactions, which is used to set the upper limit of the Energy cost that the caller is willing to undertake for the deployment or invocation of A smart contract, in sun (1TRX = 1e6 sun).
 The default value is 0.
-Currently, the upper limit of feelimit can be set is 15000 TRX.
+Currently, the upper limit of feelimit that can be set is 15000 TRX.

-When executing the contract, Energy is calculated and deducted one by one instruction.
-If the energy used is exceeded, the contract execution will fail and the deducted Energy will not be refunded.
+When executing a contract, Energy is calculated and deducted sequentially with each instruction.
+If the Energy usage is exceeded, the contract execution will fail and the deducted Energy will not be refunded.
 Therefore, before deploying or calling the contract, it is recommended to set an appropriate feelimit to ensure the normal execution of smart contract transactions.

 How to estimate energy consumption?

-How to estimate the energy consumption of a contract call transaction
+How to estimate the energy consumption of a contract calling transaction?

 $ curl -X POST https://nile.trongrid.io/wallet/triggerconstantcontract -d '{